Introduction to Kanna and Its Modern Relevance

 2. Ethical and Sustainable Sourcing

-Ethical sourcing is a critical aspect of choosing a Kanna product.
-Companies like Afrigetics adhere to the National Environmental Management: Biodiversity Act (NEMBA) and the Nagoya Protocol, ensuring fair benefit-sharing with the indigenous communities who have traditionally used Kanna (6).
-Sustainable cultivation practices, such as those employed by Afrigetics, also protect wild populations of Sceletium tortuosum and contribute to environmental preservation.
+Ethical sourcing plays a crucial role in choosing Kanna.
+Companies like Afrigetics comply with the National Environmental Management: Biodiversity Act (NEMBA) and the Nagoya Protocol, ensuring equitable benefit-sharing with indigenous groups who have traditionally used Kanna (6).
+Sustainable cultivation, such as Afrigetics’ farming practices, also safeguards wild populations of Sceletium tortuosum and helps preserve ecosystems.

-Look for certifications or statements of compliance with Access and Benefit Sharing (ABS) agreements, as these demonstrate a company’s commitment to ethical trade.
-Additionally, products that are cultivated rather than wild-harvested help preserve the delicate ecosystems where Kanna grows.
+Seek out certifications or declarations of compliance with Access and Benefit Sharing (ABS) agreements, as these confirm a company’s dedication to fair trade.
+Cultivated rather than wild-harvested products further help protect the fragile environments where Kanna grows.

 3. Rigorous Testing and Quality Assurance

-High-quality Kanna products undergo stringent testing to ensure safety and purity.
-This includes testing for:
+Premium Kanna supplements undergo comprehensive testing to confirm safety and purity.
+This typically covers:

-- Pesticide residues: Ensuring minimal use of pesticides during cultivation (5).
+- Pesticide residues: Confirming minimal pesticide application during cultivation (5).

-- Contaminants: Checking for heavy metals, aflatoxins, and microbial hazards (5).
+- Contaminants: Screening for heavy metals, aflatoxins, and microbial risks (5).

-- Purity: Verifying the absence of allergens, non-GMO status, and compliance with food-grade standards (5).
+- Purity: Ensuring allergen-free, non-GMO status and compliance with food-grade standards (5).

-For example, Zembrin® and KannaEase™ both undergo extensive quality control to meet international safety standards, making them reliable choices for consumers.
+Both Zembrin® and KannaEase™ are subject to strict quality checks that meet international safety requirements, making them dependable options for consumers.

 4. Suitability for Your Needs

-Kanna products come in various forms, including capsules, tablets, powders, and extracts.
-Consider how you plan to use Kanna and select a product that suits your preferences.
-For example, KannaEase™ is versatile and can be incorporated into syrups, sprays, or even sweets, providing flexibility for both manufacturers and consumers.
+Kanna is available in capsules, tablets, powders, and extracts.
+Think about your preferred method of use and select accordingly.
+For example, KannaEase™ is adaptable and can be formulated into syrups, sprays, or gummies, offering flexibility for manufacturers and users alike.

 5. Reputation of the Manufacturer

-Reputable manufacturers are transparent about their sourcing, processing, and quality assurance practices.
-Companies like Afrigetics and HG&H Pharmaceuticals, the producer of Zembrin®, are leaders in the industry due to their commitment to sustainability, ethical practices, and scientific validation.
-Look for brands with a proven track record and positive consumer reviews.
+Trusted manufacturers are open about their sourcing, processing, and quality practices.
+Companies like Afrigetics and HG&H Pharmaceuticals, which produces Zembrin®, are recognized leaders because of their focus on sustainability, ethics, and scientific credibility.
+Choose brands with a strong record and positive customer feedback.

 Kanna Extract Supplement (Sceletium Tortuosum) - 50mg Per Capsule, 120 Count, Non-GMO, Gluten-Free, Vegan